 Sanctioned Match means any match to which FV/LVSL appoints one (1) or more Match Official(s) but does not administer directly.
 This includes matches to which LVSL is unable to appoint one (1) or more Match Official(s) due to availability, but a request for appointment has been made and acknowledged.

-Team means a football team entered by a Club in a League or, in junior football (U5s to U20s) a team entered by a Club in a competition, administered by FV or LVSL.
+Team means a football team entered by a Club in a League or, in junior football (U5s to U20s) a team entered by a Club in a competition, administered by LVSL.

 Technical Area is as defined in the Venue Category Minimum Requirements set out in SCHEDULE 4 – MINIMUM FACILITY REQUIREMENTS.